Q: If We Have Two Overlapping Products is it Better to Have One Sales Team or Two?

 But … this doesn’t mean you should always have 2 sales teams.

 - First, sometimes it simply isn’t practical to have 2 dedicated sales teams.
+At least not yet.
 If the second product is < $1m-$2m in ARR, sometimes there isn’t budget.
-Although I’d suggest there is always budget for at least 1–2 reps to sell any product that matter.
+Although I’d suggest there is always budget for at least 1–2 reps to sell any product that matters.

 - Third, sometimes the new products are naturally “attaches” to the core product .
 I.e., the second product is as much a feature extension as a distinct product.
 Here, it makes sense to stick with one sales team.
 This works if > 50% of your customers could easily buy the second product in the initial sales discussion.